Asheville Academy as an alternative to Residential Treatment Centers for Depression

-Asheville Academy for Girls offers young girls and their families a premier clinical program that utilizes a variety of treatments such as equine therapy, individual, and family therapy to help girls find success.
+Asheville Academy offers young girls and their families a premier clinical program that utilizes a variety of treatments such as equine therapy, individual, and family therapy to help girls find success.

 Treatment centers for depression offer therapeutic and medical services to young people struggling with depression and conditions comorbid to depression.
 Treatment centers for depression offer therapeutic programming specifically designed to assist adolescents undergoing periods of depression.